4Kids Entertainment: 1995–2000: 4Kids Entertainment

-2000–2005: The new millennium
+2000–05: The new millennium

-The new century found 4Kids Entertainment Inc., switching from the NASDAQ market and joining the New York Stock Exchange on September 20, 2000.
-The firm's new ticker symbol was KDE, and the company was riding high during the continuing success of Pokémon when it earned Fortune's top slot on its 100 Fastest Growing Companies for 2000.
-The company was also listed on the Frankfurt Exchange earlier in the year.

-In February 2000, the company announced the production of two original properties, entitled The Adventures of Flamehead (which would never come into fruition) and Cubix.
+With the continued success of Pokémon, the new century found 4Kids Entertainment the opportunity to produce and/or license more content, hoping to achieve similar successes.
+In February, the company announced the production of two original properties, entitled The Adventures of Flamehead (which would never come into fruition) and Cubix.
 They also secured the licensing rights outside Japan to Sony Creative Products' Tama & Friends, its second anime property.
 On April 5, 4Kids and Mattel signed a licensing agreement to create Hot Wheels die-cast cars and racing sets featuring the PACE Motor Sports line of monster trucks.
 The license included rights to the monster truck Grave Digger, and a new line of World Championship Wrestling vehicles designed after their star wrestlers such as Goldberg, Sting and Bret Hart.
 The PACE Motor Sports and World Championship Wrestling line of Hot Wheels vehicles have been available nationally at mass-market retailers beginning in the summer of that year.
+On September 20, 4Kids switched from the NASDAQ market and joined the New York Stock Exchange.
+The firm's new ticker symbol was KDE, and the company was riding high during the continuing success of Pokémon when it earned Fortune's top slot on its 100 Fastest Growing Companies for 2000.
+The company was also listed on the Frankfurt Exchange earlier in the year.
+2000 also saw 4Kids launch two new divisions – Technology 4Kids, which would develop toys and new hi-tech experiences, and Websites 4Kids, which would produce online portals to shows produced and/or licensed by the company.

-In 2001, 4Kids Entertainment obtained the merchandising and television rights to the series Yu-Gi-Oh!
-Duel Monsters from Nihon Ad Systems, producing an English-language version which aired in North America on Kids' WB from September 29, 2001, to June 10, 2006.

-On October 10, 2001, 4Kids announced a new five-year agreement with their long-term partner Nintendo of America where they would secure exclusive merchandising rights to Nintendo properties outside Japan, as well as the Right of first refusal for media rights to any Nintendo property.
-This deal replaced their previous long-term deal dating back to the 1980s, and would be separate from its existing Pokémon agreement through Pokémon USA, Inc., itself being renewed by 4Kids for the same period, of which they acquired a 3% stake in its parent The Pokémon Company in a move to benefit indirectly from Pokémon's success in Asia, and from worldwide sales of Pokémon electronic cards and video games.
+In January 2001, 4Kids acquired the rights to two additional shows – Ultraman Tiga and Kinnikuman.
+On April 19, 4Kids Entertainment announced it had acquired the merchandising and television rights to the series Yu-Gi-Oh!
+Duel Monsters outside of Asia from Nihon Ad Systems.
+After pre-selling US broadcast rights to Kids' WB, the series premiered in September 2001 to equal success on par with Pokémon.
+On October 10, 4Kids announced a new five-year agreement with their long-term partner Nintendo of America, where they would secure exclusive merchandising rights to Nintendo properties outside Japan as well as right of first refusal media rights to any Nintendo property.
+This deal replaced their previous long-term deal dating back to the 1980s.
+It would be separate from its existing Pokémon agreement through Pokémon USA, Inc., itself being renewed by 4Kids for the same period, of which they acquired a 3% stake in its parent The Pokémon Company in a move to benefit indirectly from Pokémon's success in Asia, and from worldwide sales of Pokémon electronic cards and video games.
+At the end of the year, 4Kids' international division, LCI UK, was renamed 4Kids Entertainment International. while Leisure Concepts, Inc. became 4Kids Entertainment Licensing, Inc.